Lawdragon Hall of Fame Limelight: Patrick McGroder

 Lawdragon: Your. career and accomplishments are incredibly impressive.
 Where did your drive to effect social change come from?

 Patrick McGroder: I was raised in Buffalo, N.Y., an incredibly ethnic, blue-collar rust bucket – as they now refer to it – a town where I learned what’s important in life is loyalty, commitment, to not only your God, and family, but also to your fellow man, and the dignity that your fellow man represents.
 So that’s how I was raised.
-Philanthropy and social service was not an option in my family.
+Philanthropy and social service were not an option in my family.
 My sisters and I were raised by incredible parents.
-They were not well educated, but came from a generation where basic human rights were respected and those who were victimized in life must be afforded dignity, compassion and empathy.
+They were not well educated but came from a generation where basic human rights were respected and those who were victimized in life must be afforded dignity, compassion, and empathy.

 And then there’s my Catholic faith.
-So that’s why I believe so strongly that great human beings make great lawyers – people who are respectful, civil and understand that our profession is not a business, but a calling.
+So that’s why I believe so strongly that great human beings make great lawyers – people who are respectful, and civil and understand that our profession is not a business, but a calling.
 It’s a calling that ensures that we use the power of our licensure to effectuate solutions to problems, and I don’t care if it’s as simple as a will or a divorce or someone buying a home, or in my case, someone who’s catastrophically injured.
 It doesn’t matter.
 Our profession should be about understanding what our clients’ needs are and doing everything we can to ensure that those needs are met in a legal, ethical way.
 We’re not here to make problems.
 In my experience, there are a lot of lawyers out there, perhaps unwittingly so, who cause more problems than they solve.

 LD: How did you decide to become a lawyer yourself?
 What inspired you – did you know lawyers?

 PM: My father was a first-generation American and was a great believer in education.
-I had gone to Catholic boys schools all my life – grammar school and high school.
-Then, eventually I went to Notre Dame, which was my father’s dream, because he was Irish.
+I had gone to Catholic boys’ schools all my life – grammar school and high school.
+Then, eventually, I went to Notre Dame, which was my father’s dream, because he was Irish.
 I’m not sure I was all that crazy about it.
 My dad was executive vice president of the Buffalo Bills football team.
 I spent four years at Notre Dame.
 I really had no desire or burning passion to be a lawyer.
-I always wanted to be a doctor, but my failures in life were generally directed towards the study of science and math, so…
+I always wanted to be a doctor, but my failures in life were generally directed toward the study of science and math, so…

 LD: I feel your pain.